openshift-labs/learn-katacoda/servicemesh/istio-fasttrack/07-circuit-breaking.md

 ![5xxs](/openshift/assets/middleware/resilient-apps/5xxs-services.png)

 That's the circuit breaker in action, limiting the number of requests to the service.
-In practice your limits would be much higher
+In practice your limits would be much higher.

 ### Stop overloading